the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 - We have resources, now we need to connect them to people to improve science

 ### Organizational Infrastructures
 So we have defined our set of competencies that we feel every RSE should possess.
-Table 2 from above nevertheless already hints at the fact that some RSE skills are required during the domain studies, while Table 1 tells us that we need an ongoing qualification programm.
+Table 2 from above nevertheless already hints at the fact that some RSE skills are required during the domain studies, while Table 1 tells us that we also need an ongoing qualification programm for people that want to become specialized RSEs.

-Some basic education might be covered by the domain curricula or the libraries/compute centers but we need to provide them guidance to have a proper foundation on which to build the specialized courses that are performed by specialized teachers from specialized structures.
+Some basic education might be covered by the domain curricula or the libraries/compute centers. but we need to provide them guidance to have a proper foundation on which to build the specialized courses that are performed by specialized teachers from specialized structures.

-#### Where do we get our teachers from and in which structures are they
-These will be a mixture of experienced RSEs and people specialized in teaching RSE things.
-There will be shared structures (DETAIL ME!!!!)
+#### What issues are trainers facing?
+The community discussion shed some light on the current issues our trainers are facing, which are currently teaching workshop like formats in research institutions.

+- There are outreach issues.
+We emphasize that there are two dimensions to this: First we need to inform students that workshops exist, but also the more important part, we also need to motivate people to invest the time for a workshop.
+- Adaptation to the audience has been identified as a time consuming task.
+- Organization and Preparation is a challenge, since currently no standardized formats exist.
+- Expectation management of students.
+- Language barriers.
+This can range from the use of technical jargon up to the disparities of you teaching in a foreign language.
+- Setting up a feedback loop.
+You want to improve from your workshop experinces
+- staying up-to-date

 #### What mindset makes up a good teacher
 Irrespective of where people come from they need to have the proper mindset to properly foster aspiring RSEs.

+#### Where do we get our teachers from and in which structures are they
+The community discussion brought about the need for a mixture of people, thereby the education of aspiring RSEs will involve people from close domain sciences or  experienced RSEs and people that have respective additional skills to teach RSE competencies to the new generation.
+In that respect this follows the carpentries model that offers certifications, but is still open to non-certified trainers.
+We highlight and emphasize, that since a topic like RSE education, is constantly evolving, trainers strongly require the opportunity to and the recognition to educate themselves.
+Therefore our teachers will be sourced from the workplace but their will also be certified RSE Trainers.
+(FIXME: in classical university speak, these would be people who have done their habilitation on that topic, right?)

+We propose to create common Infrastructures that can be utilized in this ongoing effort to professionalize the RSE education further, to easily share education resources across the country.
+(DETAIL ME FURTHER!!!!)

 #### Certificates
 With the ever-growing demand for RSEs in science it is helpful for the job-market that people can earn the respective certificates.
-Then this demand can find its market with people offering this skill.
-Having these certificates provides finally a clear understanding of which tasks an RSE can perform and thereby helps defining the career path.
+Then this demand can find its market with people offering this skill Having these certificates provides finally a clear understanding of which tasks an RSE can perform and thereby helps defining the career path and the job description.

 ## Required Next steps
 ### Implementation Strategies